 Before coming to Victoria, I taught for six years at the Institut für Ethnologie, Ruprecht-Karls-Universität Heidelberg, where I was a member of the collaborative research initiative on Material Text Cultures.
 There I completed the Habilitation in Anthropology.
 I have also held research and teaching positions at the University of Chicago, Harvard University, Williams College and Universitas Udayana.

-Further details and materials are also available on my academia.edu page.
+In the meantime, additional details and materials are available on my academia.edu page.